 - Social Sciences Citation Index (Web of Science)

 Files saved as MS Word are preferred, but conversion from other formats is usually possible.
 Submit revisions the same way, with a draft number and date clearly indicated on each version.

 Please note that only articles submitted solely to JAPA that have not been previously published in print or electronically will be considered.
 Manuscripts and disks will not be returned.

 Manuscripts submitted to JAPA are reviewed by three or more authorities for significance, originality, and validity.
 Reviewers' comments will be sent to the corresponding author.
-Please note that JAPA conforms to a blinded peer-review process.
+Please note that JAPA conforms to a double-blinded peer-review process.